ZhiSherng/dsa4213_assignment3/README.md

 - Save results to `final_results.csv`

 ### Option 2: Run notebook interactively
-Download `assignment3.ipynb` and run all the cells.
+If Option 1 does not work, ownload `assignment3.ipynb` and run all the cells.

 ## Output Files